FedProphet: Memory-Efficient Federated Adversarial Training via Robust and Consistent Cascade Learning: Abstract

 \section{Abstract}

-Federated Learning (FL) provides a strong privacy guarantee by enabling local training across edge devices without training data sharing, and Federated Adversarial Training (FAT) further enhances the robustness against adversarial examples, promoting a step toward trustworthy artificial intelligence.
-However, FAT requires a large model to preserve high accuracy while achieving strong robustness, and it is impractically slow when directly training with memory-constrained edge devices due to the memory-swapping latency.
-Moreover, existing memory-efficient FL methods suffer from poor accuracy and weak robustness in FAT because of inconsistent local and global models, i.e., objective inconsistency.

-In this paper, we propose \design, a novel FAT framework that can achieve memory efficiency, adversarial robustness, and objective consistency simultaneously. \design partitions the large model into small cascaded modules such that the memory-constrained devices can conduct adversarial training module-by-module.
-A strong convexity regularization is derived to theoretically guarantee the robustness of the whole model, and we show that the strong robustness implies low objective inconsistency in \design.
-We also develop a training coordinator on the server of FL, with Adaptive Perturbation Adjustment for utility-robustness balance and Differentiated Module Assignment for objective inconsistency mitigation. \design empirically shows a significant improvement in both accuracy and robustness compared to previous memory-efficient methods, achieving almost the same performance of end-to-end FAT with 80\% memory reduction and up to $10.8\times$ speedup in training time.
+Federated Adversarial Training (FAT) can supplement robustness against adversarial examples to Federated Learning (FL), promoting a meaningful step toward trustworthy AI.
+However, FAT requires large models to preserve high accuracy while achieving strong robustness, incurring high memory-swapping latency when training on memory-constrained edge devices.
+Existing memory-efficient FL methods suffer from poor accuracy and weak robustness due to inconsistent local and global models.
+In this paper, we propose \design, a novel FAT framework that can achieve memory efficiency, robustness, and consistency simultaneously. \design reduces the memory requirement in local training while guaranteeing adversarial robustness by adversarial cascade learning with strong convexity regularization, and we show that the strong robustness also implies low inconsistency in \design.
+We also develop a training coordinator on the server of FL, with Adaptive Perturbation Adjustment for utility-robustness balance and Differentiated Module Assignment for objective inconsistency mitigation. \design significantly outperforms other baselines under different experimental settings, maintaining the accuracy and robustness of end-to-end FAT with 80\% memory reduction and up to 10.8$\times$ speedup in training time.